17 Consistence

 Code Name Description

-2 Very weakly indurated A wet test specimen that has been immersed for one hour and has not slaked has strength class of 2-4
+2 Very weakly indurated Has not slaked, strength class of 2-4

-5 Very strongly indurated A wet test specimen after immersion for an hour has a strength class of >7 and does not break when struck by a sharp blow with a hammer.
+5 Very strongly indurated strength class of >7; does not break when struck by a sharp blow with a hammer.